 The first attempt: I actually bought it in black, and used a 1/2″ pipe.
 I had it cut to my specs.
 So you can imagine how annoyed I was when I realized it wasn’t fitting.

-What other bloggers haven’t told you… the flanges (thats hardware store speak for the two end pieces you screw to your wall that holds the pipe), don’t let you twist the pipe to the back of the flange (to the wall).
+order now What other bloggers haven’t told you… the flanges (thats hardware store speak for the two end pieces you screw to your wall that holds the pipe), don’t let you twist the pipe to the back of the flange (to the wall).
 So mine was a 1/4 inch too long after I screwed on both flanges.
 ARGH.

 So spent $10 on a pipe that I can’t use.
 Great.

-So I went back to Home Depot, traded in my two half inch black flanges for two 3/4″ silver flanges and a silver pipe cut to 32 1/2″.
+I went back to Home Depot, traded in my two half inch black flanges for two 3/4″ silver flanges and a silver pipe cut to 32 1/2″.
 Going from black to silver, and up 1/4″ in size, added another $10 to the bottom line.
 So my $20 rod system just went to $40 including my error rod.
 Sigh.

-More advice: A 1/2″ was almost too much to shave off.
+order now More advice: A 1/2″ was almost too much to shave off.
 I should have gone closer to just a 1/4″ inch.

 I cleaned the silver pipe with Goo Gone.
 I tried a Mr. Clean sponge first, and it didn’t work.
 Goo Gone got off all the slimy grimy stuff with no problem.